 Thanks for visiting Tin and Thyme.
 If you make this veggie shepherd’s pie, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Lentil Vegetarian Shepherd’s Pie.
 PIN IT.

 - 8 oz whole brown lentils

 - 2 large carrots – chopped

 - 1 large stick celery – chopped

 - 3 tbsp rapeseed oil

 - 8 chestnut mushrooms